aixaCode/LayerSelection/README.md

 Layer Selection Tool allows you easily select GameObjects in the scene based on selected layers.

+Now also on Unity Asset Store for free http://bit.ly/1FVwmnQ

 ![alt tag](http://i.imgur.com/TyKEWFW.png)

 Tool adapts to layers created in Unity editor.